baehyunsol/Linux-Configs/nus.md

 [[anchor, id = type table]][[/anchor]]
 ## table

-each row is a record, and each column is a list. if the rows have different types... don't just do that
+Each row is a record, and each column is a list.
+If the rows have different types... don't just do that

 [[box]]